On one of the first sunny days in March, I headed out to East Grand Rapids for a Designed in a Day session.

 I went with a warm taupey sheepskin rug, one because I wanted a rug that wasn't rectangular, and, because the color would hide dirt in a space that will be their main access to the backyard.
 To add some texture, I went with a chunky round pouf with a woven design, and also brought in some cool wood tone and texture with the center side table.

-We chose a wood tripod floor lamp with some brass accents to add some soft lighting, especially for at night, and also added in a small metal drink table for functionality.
 Lastly, I chose a taupey leather dining chair for their desk chair.
 I loved the way this color played with the color of the builtins, and I liked that it would be easy to clean in this space.

 The Wrap Up